 What is a SPORE?

 SPORE stands for Specialized Program of Research Excellence.
 Funded by the National Cancer Institute (NCI), the program is part of a nationwide initiative designed to speed the flow of promising knowledge from the laboratory to the clinic, where it can help patients the most, as well as from the clinic back to the laboratory.
-The ultimate goal of this NCI initiative is to reduce the incidence and mortality of cancers at differing sites, or that share a common cause, and to improve the quality of life for cancer patients.
+The ultimate goal of this NCI initiative is to reduce cancer incidence and mortality of cancers at differing sites or that share a common cause and to improve the quality of life for cancer patients.